-To assess how the strength of the Arctic amplification in NorESM1-Happi compares to the CMIP5 models, used for constructing the SST fields used in HAPPI (and thus in NorESM1-HappiAMIP), we have computed the PAF for RCP2.6 and RCP8.5 for each of the CMIP5 models.
+To assess how the strength of the Arctic amplification in NorESM1-Happi compares to the CMIP5 models, used for constructing the SST fields used in HAPPI (and thus in NorESM1-HappiAMIP), we have computed

+- 5 the PAF for RCP2.6 and RCP8.5 for each of the CMIP5 models.
 Results are shown in Fig. 8, along with the PAF for RCP2.6 and RCP4.5 for NorESM1-Happi, and for the different 1.5 K and 2.0 K warming experiments.
-The figure shows that the PAF generally is larger in the NH than in the SH (consistent with Table 3), and that there is considerably more variability between the CMIP5 models when the forcing is weaker.
-Also, the CMIP5 multi-model median PAF is smaller for stronger forcing experiments (2.1 for RCP8.5 versus 2.4 for RCP2.6), in line with the results from the 1.5 K and 2.0 K warming runs.
-The Arctic amplification in NorESM1-Happi is in the upper range compared to the CMIP5 models.
-For RCP2.6, the PAF for NorESM1-Happi is 3.4, which puts it above the median for the CMIP5 models (2.4) and somewhat below the 90th percentile (3.6).

-Table 4 Table 4 shows similar statistics as Table 3 Table 3, but for the NH extratropical (poleward of 20 °N) winter and summer land temperatures, land precipitation rates, and sea-ice area.
-The winter climate is colder over land in the fully coupled and SO models than in the AMIP model by.
-The difference is -0.54 K for the fully coupled model and -0.57 K, respectively for the SO model with respect to the AMIP model.
+The figure shows that the PAF generally is larger in the NH than in the SH (consistent with Table 3Table 3), and that there is considerably more variability between the CMIP5 models when the forcing is weaker.
+Also, the CMIP5 multi-model median PAF is smaller for stronger forcing experiments (2.1 for RCP8.5 versus 2.4 - 10 for RCP2.6), in line with the results from the 1.5 K and 2.0 K warming runs.
+The Arctic amplification in NorESM1-Happi is in the upper range compared toof the CMIP5 models.
+For RCP2.6, the PAF for NorESM1-Happi is 3.4, which puts it above the median for the CMIP5 models (2.4) and somewhat below the 90th percentile (3.6). - Table 4 Table 4 shows similar statistics as Table 3 Table 3, but for the NH extratropical (poleward of 20-°N) winter and summer land temperatures, land precipitation rates, and sea-ice area.
+The winter climate is colder over land in the fully coupled and SO models than in the AMIP model by -0.54 K and -0.57 K, respectively.
 During summer, land temperatures are almost as high in the SO model as in the AMIP model, whereas the fully coupled model is 1.58 K colder.
-This is in line with the larger bias in the fully coupled model during this season (Fig. 5g-i).

-The fully coupled model has the largest reduction in sea-ice area in the warmer climates during summer and winter.
+This is in line with the larger bias in the fully coupled model during this season (Fig. 5g-i). - 20 The fully coupled model has the largest reduction in sea-ice area in the warmer climates during summer and winter.
 The SO model has larger changes than those prescribed in the AMIP model during summer and smaller changes during winter.

-During summer, the SO model and the fully coupled models have the largest changes in land temperatures and precipitation in the 1.5 K warming experiment, whereas the AMIP model has the largest changes with the additional 0.5 K warming.
-During winter, the AMIP model has the largest changes in precipitation and temperature in-with the 1.5 K warming and the smallest changes in precipitation with the additional 0.5 K warming.
+During summer, the SO model and the fully coupled model have the largest changes in land temperatures and precipitation in the 1.5 K warming experiment, whereas the AMIP model has the largest changes with the additional 0.5 K warming.
+During winter, the AMIP model has the largest changes in precipitation and temperature with the 1.5 K warming and the smallest changes in precipitation with the additional 0.5 K warming.

-So far we have considered changes in surface fields, but changes are also occurring aloft. -Figure 9Figure 8 shows the zonal-mean temperature response to the 1.5 K warming relative to the PD climate for NH winter (DJF) and NH summer (June, July, and August; JJA).
-There is low-level warming in the Arctic and highupper-level warming in the tropics in all three models.
-The Arctic warming is strongest in the fully coupled model, consistent with the PAF results in Table 3.
-The upper-level warming is somewhat more pronounced in the AMIP model over the tropics and appears to be more consistent between the seasons and than the Arctic Amplification is somewhat more pronounced in the AMIP model.
+So far we have considered changes in surface fields, but changes are also occurring aloft.
+Figure 9Figure 9 shows the zonal-mean temperature response to the 1.5 K warming relative to the PD climate for NH winter (DJF) and NH summer (June, July, and August; JJA).
+There is upper-level warming in the tropics in all three

+30 (DJF) and NH summer (June, July, and August; JJA).
+There is upper-level warming in the tropics in all three models.
+The upper-level warming is somewhat more pronounced in the AMIP model and appears to be more consistent between the seasons than the Arctic Aamplification.

-5.24.2 Equator-to-pole temperature gradients
+4.2 Equator-to-pole temperature gradients

-The warming pattern in Fig. 98 is consistent with a sharpening of the upper-level equator-to-pole temperature gradient and a weakening of the lower tropospheric gradient.
+The warming pattern in Fig. 99 is consistent with a sharpening of the upper-level equator-to-pole temperature gradient and a weakening of the lower tropospheric gradient.
 Li et al. (2018) considered the multi-model mean changes in these gradients in five of the models contributing to the HAPPI project, including NorESM1-